ed-tech-jim/joy-of-code/posts/svelte-5-for-beginners/svelte-5-for-beginners.md

 </div>
 ```

-The fun part is creating the API you want for your components and how you want to compose them.
-Here's one way how we can take the accordion HTML and turn it into a reusable component:
+The fun part of using a framework like Svelte is that you get to decide the API of your components and how to compose them.
+Here's one way how we can take the accordion HTML and turn it into a component ready to be used across your app:

 ```svelte:app.svelte
 <script>